Source: Material Matters

-The following is a “computational” tonal analysis of musical works by J.S.
-Bach known as The Well-tempered Clavier, books II and II, published circa 1722 and 1742 respectively, and Goldberg Variations (1741).
+The following is a "computational" tonal analysis of musical works by J.S.
+Bach known as The Well-tempered Clavier, books II and II, published around 1722 and 1742 respectively, and the Goldberg Variations (1741).

-All musical scores have been converted from MusicXML to Bol Processor syntax — read Importing MusicXML scores.
-This tonal analysis is produced by Bol Processor’s tonal batch-processing tool.
+All musical scores have been converted from MusicXML to Bol Processor syntax — see Importing MusicXML scores.
+This tonal analysis is generated by Bol Processor's tonal batch processing tool.

-The aim of this exercise was to match each musical work against a set of tuning schemes described and implemented on the Bol Processor.
-These comprise all temperaments documented by Pierre-Yves Asselin ([1985], 2000) and “natural” scales constructed systematically — read Creation of just-intonation scales.
+The aim of this exercise was to match each musical work to a set of tuning schemes described and implemented on the Bol Processor.
+These include all the temperaments documented by Pierre-Yves Asselin ([1985], 2000) and "natural" scales systematically constructed — see Creation of just intonation scales.

-It was assumed that the best match for a scale points at the tuning scheme fit for the interpretation of a musical work.
-This assumption is based on the hypotheses that (1) musicians and composers of the Baroque period aimed at achieving optimum “consonance”, and that (2) this notion implied a preference for certain intervals expressed as integer ratios.
-These statements are discussed on this page.
-Accurately tuned sound examples are proposed for an auditive assessment of results.
+It has been suggested that the best match for a scale is the tuning scheme that is appropriate for the interpretation of a musical work.
+This assumption is based on the hypotheses that (1) musicians and composers of the Baroque period aimed to achieve optimal 'consonance', and that (2) this notion implied a preference for certain intervals which we note as integer ratios.
+These claims are discussed on this page.
+Accurately tuned sound examples are suggested for auditive evaluation of the results.

-The interest of this tonal analysis goes beyond the comprehension of music theory and practice.
-Its epistemological dimension is the trustworthiness of mathematical “predictive models” in vogue today.
-We show that, given a set of hypotheses, the solution of an optimisation problem — finding the best tuning scheme for all musical works in a repertoire — is not unique as it depends on initial conditions.
-Further, the same initial conditions may produce a cloud of seemingly identical solutions, even though each of them points at utterly different procedures for its realisation in the “real world” — here, tuning a harpsichord.
+The interest of this tonal analysis goes beyond the understanding of music theory and practice.
+Its epistemological dimension is the trustworthiness of today's fashionable mathematical "predictive models".
+We show that, given a set of hypotheses, the solution to an optimisation problem — finding the best tuning scheme for all musical works in a repertoire — is not unique, as it depends on initial conditions.
+Furthermore, the same initial conditions can produce a cloud of seemingly identical solutions, even though each of them points to completely different procedures for its realisation in the "real world" — here, the tuning of a harpsichord.

-The giveaway message is that scientists should not be impressed by the accuracy and apparent consistency of solutions produced by machines.
-They need to critically examine initial conditions and the computational process itself.
+The take-home message is that scientists should not be impressed by the accuracy and apparent consistency of machine-generated solutions.
+They must critically examine the initial conditions and the calculation process itself.

 “Standard” analysis

-The Well-tempered Clavier comprises two books, each enlisting 24 preludes and 24 fugues in all conventional key signatures.
-In sum, this analysis covered 96 musical works (presumably) composed by the same composer in (presumably) similar conditions.
+The Well-Tempered Clavier consists of two books, each containing 24 preludes and 24 fugues in all the usual key signatures.
+In total, this analysis covered 96 musical works (presumably) written by the same composer under (presumably) similar conditions.

-Our first analysis relies on the following settings of intervals estimated consonant or dissonant:
+Our first analysis is based on the following settings of intervals estimated to be consonant or dissonant:

-Consonant intervals have been assigned positive weights, for instance ‘1’ for a harmonic major third and ‘2′ for a Pythagorean fifth.
-Dissonant intervals are assigned negative weights, for instance ‘-2′ for wolf intervals and ‘-1’ for Pythagorean major thirds.
-These weights can be modified; indeed, the modification will in turn alter the ratings of tuning schemes.
+Consonant intervals are given positive weights, for example '1' for a harmonic major third and '2' for a Pythagorean fifth.
+Dissonant intervals are given negative weights, for example '-2' for wolfish intervals and '-1' for Pythagorean major thirds.
+These weights can be modified; indeed, the modification will in turn change the ratings of the tuning schemes.

-Each melodic interval found in the musical work will be sized as per the same interval in the tonal scale assessed for compatibility.
-For instance, when trying to match the D’Alambert-Rousseau tuning scheme (see image), a note sequence ‘C’ - ‘Eb’ will be sized 290 cents, which is close to 294 cents or ratio 32/27 (Pythagorean minor third).
-Should this ratio appear in the settings, the score of the scale will be incremented by the weight of the ratio multiplied by the (symbolic) duration of the interval — read Tonal analysis of musical works for details of this procedure.
+Each melodic interval found in the musical work will be sized according to the same interval in the scale being tested for compatibility.
+For example, when trying to match the D'Alambert-Rousseau tuning scheme (see image), a note sequence 'C' - 'Eb' will be sized 290 cents, which is close to 294 cents or the ratio 32/27 (Pythagorean minor third).
+When this ratio appears in the settings, the scale value is increased by the weight of the ratio multiplied by the (symbolic) duration of the interval — see Tonal Analysis of Musical Works for details of this procedure.

-The same method is applied to harmonic intervals, here assigned the same weights as melodic intervals, except ratio 9/8 which is ignored.
+The same method is applied to harmonic intervals, which are given the same weights as melodic intervals, except for the 9/8 ratio, which is ignored.

-Scores for ascending and descending melodic intervals are then added with the score for harmonic intervals, with respective weights 1, 1, and 2.
-This weighing can also be modified if “consonance” is more expected on melodic versus harmonic intervals, or if ascending and descending melodic intervals are not estimated of equal importance.
+The scores for ascending and descending melodic intervals are then added to the score for harmonic intervals, with weights of 1, 1 and 2 respectively.
+This weighting may be modified if "consonance" is expected to be greater for melodic than for harmonic intervals, or if ascending and descending melodic intervals are not considered equally important.

-Every tonal scale is gratified with a mark when found the best match for a musical item.
-Counting these marks over the whole repertoire indicates the best tuning scheme(s) for this repertoire.
+Each scale is given a mark if it is found to be the best match for a piece of music.
+Counting these marks over the entire repertoire gives the best tuning scheme(s) for that repertoire.

 Results are stored in tables that can be downloaded in both HTML and CSV formats.
-The initial settings are reminded at the bottom of the “all results” HTML page.
+The initial settings are recalled at the bottom of the "All Results" HTML page.

 - Result for the 24 preludes of book I: follow this link (all results) or this link (abstract)